ChenYueZhang-Evelyn/ChenYueZhang-Evelyn.github.io/index.md

 ---

 ## About Me
 I am a fourth-year Ph.D. student in the <a href="https://www.se.cuhk.edu.hk/" target="_blank"> Department of Systems Engineering and Engineering Management </a> from The  Chinese University of Hong Kong, supervised by <a href="https://www1.se.cuhk.edu.hk/~htwai/" target="_blank"> Prof. Hoi-To Wai</a>.
 Before that, I received my bachelor's degree in Control Science and Engineering from Zhejiang University.

-I am currently a visiting student with <a href="https://tech.cornell.edu/people/anna-scaglione/" target="_blank"> Prof. Anna Scaglione</a> at <a href="https://tech.cornell.edu/" target="_blank"> Cornell Tech </a> in New York City from July 2024 to December 2024.
+From July to December 2024, I was a visiting student with <a href="https://tech.cornell.edu/people/anna-scaglione/" target="_blank"> Prof. Anna Scaglione</a> at <a href="https://tech.cornell.edu/" target="_blank"> Cornell Tech </a>.

 My research interest focuses on graph signal processing, network dynamics and network games, graph neural networks, and optimization algorithms in machine learning.

 ## Publication/Preprint
 - Network Games Induced Prior for Graph Topology Learning <a href="https://arxiv.org/abs/2410.24095">[arxiv]</a> \\
-**Chenyue Zhang**, Shangyuan Liu, Hoi-To Wai, Anthony Man-Cho So.
+**Chenyue Zhang**, Shangyuan Liu, Hoi-To Wai, Anthony Man-Cho So.\\
+Accepted by International Conference on Acoustics, Speech and Signal Processing (ICASSP 2025)

 - Optimal Pricing for Linear-Quadratic Games with Nonlinear Interaction Between Agents <a href="https://ChenYueZhang-Evelyn.github.io/files/opt_price.pdf">[pdf]</a> \\
 Jiamin Cai, **Chenyue Zhang***, Hoi-To Wai.\\